VividFace: High-Quality and Efficient One-Step Diffusion For Video Face Enhancement: Efficient Video Face Enhancement

+\textbf{Face Region Extraction.} We employ a robust face parsing model~\citep{yu2018bisenet} to segment each frame and extract tight bounding boxes around facial regions.
+To maintain spatial consistency across the video sequence, we aggregate all per-frame bounding boxes into a unified crop window that encompasses the face throughout all frames.
+This global window is then adjusted to a square shape to prevent facial distortion during subsequent resizing to square training dimensions.
+Finally, each frame is cropped according to this unified bounding box and resized to the target training dimensions.
+This procedure effectively eliminates background interference while preserving facial geometry integrity for subsequent quality assessment and model training.

-\pl{\textbf{MLLM-Driven Quality Assessment and Filtering.} In the second step, we establish a rigorous, automated quality assessment pipeline leveraging a Qwen2.5-VL~\citep{Qwen2.5-VL}.
-The MLLM is guided by a meticulously designed prompt that instructs it to evaluate each candidate video under strict, multi-dimensional criteria specifically tailored for face restoration tasks.
-The evaluation covers five key dimensions: facial detail clarity, video stability and regional motion blur, lighting quality, artifact and noise level, and facial occlusion.
-For each dimension, the MLLM assigns a score according to well-defined rubrics, with further bonus and penalty points reflecting exceptional strengths or notable deficiencies.
-The prompt explicitly directs the MLLM to focus on critical facial regions—including the eyes, mouth/lips, teeth, and nose—and to penalize any motion blur or degradation in these areas.
-It emphasizes the necessity for natural or studio-quality lighting, the absence of compression artifacts and digital noise, and the full visibility of all key facial features.
-Through the implementation of a stringent multi-dimensional evaluation protocol, only those videos achieving a superior quality assessment score (typically exceeding 90 out of 100) are retained as high-quality face video samples and incorporated into our benchmark dataset, \textbf{MLLM-Face90}.
-Subsequent fine-tuning on MLLM-Face90 yields notable performance gains, as demonstrated in Section~\ref{ssec: ablation}.}
+\textbf{MLLM-Driven Quality Assessment and Filtering.} To ensure high-quality training data, we design an automated quality assessment pipeline using Qwen2.5-VL~\citep{Qwen2.5-VL} with a meticulously crafted evaluation protocol specifically tailored for face restoration.
+Our protocol evaluates five critical dimensions: (1) facial detail clarity, (2) video stability and regional motion blur, (3) lighting quality, (4) compression artifacts and noise, and (5) facial occlusion.
+Each dimension is scored following strict rubrics, with bonus or penalty adjustments for outstanding quality or evident deficiencies.
+The protocol explicitly prioritizes critical facial regions (eyes, mouth, teeth, nose), penalizing motion blur or degradation in these areas while requiring natural lighting and artifact-free quality (see complete prompt in Supplementary Material Section~\ref{app:mllm_prompt}).
+Only videos achieving an overall quality score above 90 out of 100 are retained, forming our curated benchmark dataset, \textbf{MLLM-Face90}.
+Fine-tuning on MLLM-Face90 leads to substantial performance improvements, as shown in Table~\ref{table:training_dataset_ablation}.